Rathiseshan/ste-group2/PRPs/02-priority-system.md

   - Create todos with each priority; verify badge color and order.
   - Change priority via inline edit; confirm reorder and persisted value after refresh.
   - Use priority filter chips, ensure only matching items display.
+  - Capture visual snapshots in light and dark themes to guard contrast regressions.

 ## Out of Scope
 - Custom user-defined priority levels.